-The investment performance of the Pension Fund is subject to regular monitoring by the City of London's custodian BNY Mellon, City Officers, the Investment Consultant and the Financial Investment Board.
-Following the 2016 actuarial review the Fund undertook an investment strategy review and the Financial Investment Board set a return target of 5.7% p.a. for the financial year 2019/20.
+The investment performance of the Pension Fund is subject to regular monitoring by the City of London's custodian BNY Mellon, City officers, the Investment Consultant and the Financial Investment Board.
+Following the 2019 actuarial review the administering authority undertook an investment strategy review in 2020/21 and the Financial Investment Board set an absolute return target of 5.2% p.a. for the financial year 2020/21 (previously 5.7% p.a.).
+Performance against this measure is shown in the table underneath.